-Up ahead, we share some of the style rules every member of the British royal family must follow.
+Ahead, we share some of the style rules every member of the British royal family must follow.

-1. The Queen must wear gloves at all times
+1. The queen must wear gloves at all times

-The Queen does a lot of hand-shaking during the day.
+The queen does a lot of hand-shaking during the day.
 Therefore, she must wear short gloves for protection.
 Her gloves can either be crisp white or a dark leather that matches her purse.
 She reserves her long gloves for formal events.

 2. Members of the British royal family can’t leave home without an all-black outfit

-When travelling abroad, member of the British royal family must make sure an all-black outfit is packed.
+When traveling abroad, member of the British royal family must make sure an all-black outfit is packed.
 This rule is set in place to ensure that should a sudden death occur, royal family members will be dressed accordingly while traveling back to London.